 Fellow Since 2000

-This profile was prepared when Georgette Koala was elected to the Ashoka Fellowship in 2000.
+This description of Georgette Koala's work was prepared when Georgette Koala was elected to the Ashoka Fellowship in 2000.

 Georgette teaches Burkinabe how to obtain official papers such as identity cards, marriage licenses, and birth certificates and works with local authorities to improve public access to these documents.